 Emilie Autumn is an American singer-songwriter, poet and musician.
 The Los Angeles-born musician is also eccentric and label-defying in the best possible way.

 As a young girl, it was Emilie´s dream to become a top-notch violinst.
 At fourteen, she entered the Music Conservatory at Indiana University, but she left after two years because her opinions on individuality in classical music clashed with those of The Powers That Be.
 Emilie contributed backing vocals and violin to Courtney Love and Billy Corgan´s 2003 and 2004 albums, respictively.
 2003 she released a full-length album called Enchant, which was re-released in 2007 and is now available on iTunes.
 Her songs have also been featured on the Saw 3 and Saw 4 soundtracks.
-She has been named one of “14 Artists to Watch” by Interview …
+She has been named one of “14 Artists to Watch” …

 So, I'm going on a road trip this weekend.
 While this does mean my Mom will let me eat whatever junk food I want (a rarity in our whole-wheat, non-fat household) and we will listen to trashy and insulting books on tape ("two sexy, young women in the big, bad city try to find love...") it also means I will have zero access to the internet.